- A level requirements: AAB

 Your final year is where you will consolidate your knowledge and understanding through a much greater opportunity for personal study and research, as well as modules that probe deeply into contemporary issues in global business.

 Upon successful completion of your final year, you will have developed a sound understanding of many topics such as the functional elements of international business and management, knowledge of the global economic environment, the main ethical problems facing international organisations plus the ability to critique critical issues in international business.

 As part of your third year you will undertake optional modules, two in your first semester and two in your second semester.

-This is an optional module focusing on the business environment in emerging markets and specifically in the BRIC countries, Brazil, Russia, India and China.
+This is an optional module focusing on the business environment in emerging markets.
 MNEs based in these countries will also be discussed.